FABI News

 Research Features

 Phytophthora root rot (PRR) is the most severe and damaging disease in avocado plantations in South Africa.
-The causal agent, Phytophthora cinnamomi, is an oomycete that also causes disease on thousands of other plant species.
+The causal agent of PRR is the notorious oomycete, Phytophthora cinnamomi (Pc).
+This pathogen has an extensive host range making it an economically important plant pathogen.
 The pathogen is a heterothallic species that can reproduce by sexual or asexual means.
+Furthermore, Pc is hemibiotrophic, meaning it has an initial biotrophic stage prior to switching to the nectrophic stage at later stages of infection.
 It can persist in soil or infected plant material for extended periods of time, and there is no means to eradicate this oomycete from infected areas once the pathogen has successfully established in soils.
 Currently, phosphite injections, along with the use of good agricultural practices, are commonly used as methods of control for PRR.

 ARP Team Members